fandm-college/rcs.github.io/README.md

 - For research using resources other than the cluster:
   - "The authors acknowledge Research Computing at Franklin and Marshall College for providing computational resources and support that have contributed to the research results reported in this publication."

-## Courses using Research Computing resources
+## Requesting Research Computing resources for classes

-Instructors who wish to lead a class using any of the Research Computing resources should contact us at dorc@fandm.edu before the class begins.
-This is to ensure that adequate resources and support are available.
+Instructors who wish use any of the Research Computing resources should contact us at dorc@fandm.edu before the class begins to ensure that adequate resources and support are available.
 At a minimum, we will need the following information:

-- What computational resource(s) are being requested, especially software
+- Software you wish to use
-- A list (preferably a text file) of the netIDs of everyone who needs access
+- A list of the netIDs of those who need access
-- Typical computational work load (number of jobs or sessions, length, number of CPUs, etc)
+- How long you a typical software run might take (best guess)

-In addition to the [compute resources provided here](overview/README.md) we also offer the following resources:
+We also offer the following specialized resources which can be used for classes:

 1. **math.fandm.edu** -- WeBWork server
 2. **math-r.fandm.edu** -- RStudio server